hopedeveloper08/university-chatbot/docs/problem-statement.md

 ## To Do List

 - [x] Problem Statement
-- [ ] Review of Existing Methods
+- [x] Review of Existing Methods
-- [ ] Selection of the Appropriate Method
+- [ ] Selection and Designing of the Appropriate Method
 - [ ] Implementation of the Selected Method
 - [ ] Testing
 - [ ] Method Improvement